 1. What do you mean by “faculty awardees will connect with NCAR researchers and co-develop interdisciplinary and actionable research projects"?

 - The expectation is that faculty awardees will find NCAR collaborators for mutually beneficial projects that all parties are interested in pursuing.
-Projects do not have to start as soon as the award period begins.
 There will be time to get to know NCAR and your potential collaborators, and there is flexibility in this grant for your research ideas to be modified from what is proposed in the LOI or the invited proposal stage.